 You can hide the columns by right-clicking the column heading and selecting the Hide Selected Column command from the drop-down menu.
 Then click the Print Records button.
-When the Grid Printing window opens, click the Print preview and Drilldown (when available) button to view a preview of your changes.
+When the Grid Printing window opens, click the Preview report on screen button to view a preview of your changes.